-In section 2 of the paper, we introduce the definitions of random expansive measure, positively random expansive measure, random countably-expansive and random continuum-wise expansive and we give some examples in section \ref{Examples}.
-Additionally, we show a relationship between relative positive entropy and random expansive measure (see Theorem A and example \ref{exemploentropositiva1}) and apply it to show that if a random dynamical system has positive relative topological entropy so the $w$-stable classes have zero measure for the conditional measures which is a general result to \cite{ArbietroMorales}.
-We show the existence of a probability measure that is invariant and expansive in the random sense that generalizes the result in \cite{MoralesP}.
-In these first two results, we highlight properties that have the measures in a random dynamical system.
-To finish, we extend what was done in \cite{Artigue-Carrasco} about the relation between a countably expansive map and a random expansive measure.
+In section 2, we introduce the definitions of random expansive measures, positively random expansive measures, random countably-expansive and random continuum-wise expansive systems and we give some examples in section \ref{Examples}.
+Additionally, we show a relationship between relative positive entropy and random expansive measures (see Theorem A and example \ref{exemploentropositiva1}) and we apply it to show that if a random dynamical system has positive relative topological entropy then the $w$-stable classes have zero measure with respect to the conditional measures which generalizes the main results \cite{ArbietroMorales}.
+Furthermore, we show the existence of a probability measure that is invariant and expansive in the random sense generalizing a result in \cite{MoralesP}.
+In these first two results, we also highlight some relevant properties of the measures in the random dynamical setup.
+In the end, we extend some results in \cite{Artigue-Carrasco} showing the relationship between a countably expansive map and a random expansive measure.\\